 On October 17, 2016, the CPPC announced a major gift to the Museum of Modern Art that comprised 102 works of geometric abstraction from the middle and second half of the 20th century.
 Thirty-seven artists, twenty-one of whom would be included in MoMA’s collection for the first time, were included in this roster.
 The works joined forty others previously donated to MoMA by the Colección Patricia Phelps de Cisneros.
 An important additional component of the gift was the endowment of a research institute housed at MoMA and dedicated to the study of art from Latin America.
 Known informally as the Cisneros Institute, its full name is the Patricia Phelps de Cisneros Research Institute for the Study of Art from Latin America.

-In June 2017, 119 works from the CPPC’s Colonial Period collection were donated to five leading institutions committed to the conservation and study of the legacies of art from the colonial and early republican periods in Latin America: the Blanton Museum of Art, Austin; Denver Art Museum, Colorado; Hispanic Society Museum & Library, New York; the Museum of Fine Arts Boston, Massachusetts; and the Museo de Arte de Lima (MALI), Peru.
-The institutions were chosen for their individual profile and research focus, and the donated works intended to expand the museums' geographic and temporal horizons with the primary objective of encouraging a broader, more diverse and inclusive view of Latin American artistic production from the 17th to mid-19th centuries.
+In June 2017, 119 works from the CPPC’s Colonial Period collection were donated to leading institutions committed to the conservation and study of the legacies of art from the colonial and early republican periods in Latin America: the Blanton Museum of Art, Austin; Denver Art Museum, Colorado; Hispanic Society Museum & Library, New York; and the Museum of Fine Arts Boston, Massachusetts.
+The institutions were chosen for their individual profile and research focus, and the donated works are intended to expand the museums' geographic and temporal horizons with the primary objective of encouraging a broader, more diverse and inclusive view of Latin American artistic production from the 17th to mid-19th centuries.

-In January 2018, the CPPC announced a donation of more than 200 works from its collection of contemporary art to six international museums.
-The six beneficiaries, with whom the CPPC has developed enduring relationships, are: The Museum of Modern Art (MoMA), New York; The Museo National Centro de Arte Reina Sofía through the Fundación Reina Sofía, Madrid; the Museo de Arte Moderno Buenos Aires (MAMBA); the Museo de Arte de Lima (MALI), Peru; the Bronx Museum of the Arts, New York; and the Blanton Museum of Art, Austin.
-The six institutions were selected for their established interest in studying and featuring contemporary art from Latin America; the regional influence of their art collections, exhibitions, and programs; and for serving as important references for an international artistic community.
+In January 2018, the CPPC announced a donation of more than 200 works from its collection of contemporary art to several international museums with whom the CPPC has developed enduring relationships through a shared mission of promoting Latin American art in a global context.
+The institutions, which include The Museum of Modern Art (MoMA), New York; The Museo National Centro de Arte Reina Sofía through the Fundación Reina Sofía, Madrid; the Museo de Arte Moderno Buenos Aires (MAMBA); the Bronx Museum of the Arts, New York; and the Blanton Museum of Art, Austin, were selected for their established interest in studying and featuring contemporary art from Latin America; the regional influence of their art collections, exhibitions, and programs; and for serving as important references for an international artistic community.
 The artworks that were chosen for each museum are the result of a collaborative process designed to strengthen and expand each museum’s holdings.

 A gift of 49 photographic works from the 20th and 21st centuries, created mostly by Latin American artists, was announced in December of 2018 to the Museo Universidad de Navarra in Spain.
 The photographs are studied by students in the Master in Curatorial Studies program at the university, the only postgraduate course in Spain for the academic training of art curators.
 Professors, researchers, and students from other departments at the university also have access to the donation, thus facilitating the investigation of artistic photography from different areas of knowledge.
 The gift adds to the university’s important photography collection, and the interdisciplinary findings of the university scholars will be published in articles and books.